 You will also need to set off fairly early as it takes between one and two hours to reach the beach from Doha.
 The journey is well worth it, though, because for tanning and relaxing, it doesn’t get any better than this.
 The inviting, calm sea makes it a popular spot for water sports and swimming.
 And if you find yourself there come sundown, take a gentle stroll along the beach and feast your eyes on the various colored seashells.

 If you’re looking for one of the more quiet and peaceful beaches in Qatar, then head to Simaisma Beach.
 This beach only recently opened to the public; therefore it provides an uncrowded place to enjoy some downtime with family.
 Free barbecue grills and well-placed shady areas make it a great option for eating out, too.
 There is also a nearby playground for kids and several food kiosks and vendors selling cooling ice-creams and treats.

-The beach is situated in a beautiful mangrove forest in the sleepy coastal hamlet of Simaisma.
+The beach is in a beautiful mangrove forest in the sleepy coastal hamlet of Simaisma.
 It is also a popular place for fishing.
-Traditional methods are still used today.
+Traditional methods are still in use today.
 Traps – known locally as hadra – are used to catch shrimp and other small fish; this is immensely popular to see for both adults and children.
 Although the facilities are modern, traditional mosques and shops help to keep the atmosphere here authentic.